rdibari84/MessagingClient/README.md

 ## To Run
 PreReqs:
 - Docker and docker-compose are installed
-- The associated api is also running at http://localhost:3000
+- The associated api is also running

 `docker-compose up -d --build` navigate to http://localhost:4200